Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 #### Update a message

-Use the `update` method of `ChatThreadClient` to update a message in a thread.
+Use the `update` method of `ChatThreadClient` to update the content of a message.

 - `UpdateChatMessageRequest` is the model to pass to this method.
 - `content` is the message content to be updated.